noahlessard/Foxxy/README.md

 It is not an end all solution.
 Large models will take longer to run and could strain your computer's hard drive/SSD, but will be more accurate.
 Small models will be faster but might not be as accurate.

 ## Installation
-First install CUDA 11.6 or greater first, and get the correct pytorch from your system.
+First install CUDA 11.6 or greater first, and get the correct pytorch for your system.
-Then install the requirements in requirements.txt with pip.
+Then install the requirements in requirements.txt with pip -r requirements.txt

 Next, you will need to go to the model's page on huggingface to download them, since they are too big for github.
 Here are the links: